Use Data Lake Tools for Visual Studio to connect to Azure HDInsight and run Apache Hive queries

 You can also use Data Lake Tools for Visual Studio to see what's inside a Hive job.
 Data Lake Tools for Visual Studio collects and surfaces the Yarn logs of certain Hive jobs.

-Right-click hivesampletable, and then click View Top 100 Rows to list the rows.
-This is equivalent to running the following Hive query by using the Hive ODBC driver:
+Right-click hivesampletable, and select View Top 100 Rows.
+The list of 100 results appears in the Hive Table: hivesampletable window.
+This action is equivalent to running the following Hive query by using the Hive ODBC driver:

 SELECT * FROM hivesampletable LIMIT 100

 You can customize the row count by changing Number of rows; you can choose 50, 100, 200, or 1000 rows from the drop-down list.